asyncvlsi/PWRoute/README.md

 * [ACT](https://github.com/asyncvlsi/act): environment variable `ACT_HOME` determines the installation destination of this package
 * [PhyDB]: phydb should be installed in 'ACT_HOME': 'ACT_HOME/include' should contain a 'phydb' folder with all phydb headers, 'ACT_HOME/lib' should contain libphydb.a

+### Required Evironment variable
+* 'LEF_ROOT': installation path for the Si2 lef parser
+* 'DEF_ROOT': installation path for the Si2 def parser
+* 'ACT_HOME': installation path for ACT, where PhyDB is installed as well

 ### Clone, compile, and install
     $ git clone https://github.com/asyncvlsi/PWRoute.git
     $ cd PWRoute/